iomesh/docs/docs/cluster-operations/scale-cluster.md

 sidebar_label: Scale IOMesh Cluster
 ---

-> _Note:_
+Before scaling the IOMesh cluster, consider the following:

->  Scaling is only supported for IOMesh Enterprise Edition.
+- Scaling is only supported for IOMesh Enterprise Edition.
 The number of meta or chunk pods in IOMesh Community Edition is limited to 3.

-> _Note:_
->  Before increasing the number of chunk or meta pods, add worker nodes to the Kubernetes cluster.
-Each worker node can only host one meta or chunk pod, so determine the number of worker nodes based on the number of chunk or meta pods you want to add.
+- Before increasing the number of chunk or meta pods, add worker nodes to the Kubernetes cluster.
+Each worker node can only have one meta pod and one chunk pod, so determine the number of worker nodes based on the number of chunk or meta pods you want to add.

 ## Scale Chunk Server